rrwiren/rpi5-ai-setup/README.md

 -   **Mistral 7B (Q4_K_M)** for local text generation.
 -   **FAISS** for fast vector similarity search.
 -   **Google Drive** as a document source (PDFs and TXT files).
 -   And, when necessary, the "**fresh Finnish air**" method for rapid CPU cooling!
-(While waiting for PoE hat with cooling.
 -   Also installed a **BM2L-AIS-H8L** Hailo AI hat, however only minimal testing so far...

 This file serves as a project journal, tracking progress, design decisions, and future plans.